MelonKony/millmint/content/factbook/society/state/government/ministries/culture/commonwealth-central-archives.md

 {{</hint>}}

 The Commonwealth Central Archives (also just *Archives*) is a corporation of the {{<link/ministry-of-culture>}} and is the central documents store, management and database organisation of {{<link/vekllei>}}.

+The Archives document the general disposition, welfare, culture and demography of the people of the Commonwealth.
+This includes political attitudes towards the Commonwealth itself, as well as how decisions made by other ministries impact public opinion.